Get-AppRoleAssignment

 • Delegated Work Permissions (publishedPermissionScopes): Permissions requiring user context

-The function uses memory optimization techniques including explicit garbage collection to handle large result sets efficiently, making it suitable for enterprise tenants with thousands of applications.
+The function uses memory optimization techniques including explicit garbage collection and optimized Graph API queries with $select to reduce payload size, making it suitable for enterprise tenants with thousands of applications.
 Use Cases:

 • Security audits: Review all Graph API permissions across the tenant